jentao/455-final-project/README.md

   - test accuracy score on Kaggle: 0.64
   - train accuracy: 0.796458

-## ResNet34
+## ResNet34 (Resolution=128)
-Our second model is to switch ResNet18 to ResNet34.
-We trained with ResNet34 for 12 epochs.
-Although we wrote 15 epochs, we did not finish running all of them since the accuracy was obviously pretty low.
+Our second model is ResNet34.
+We trained for 12 epochs.
+Although we wrote 15 epochs, we did not finish running all of them since the accuracy did not change too much, and it was not high enough.
 We run this model without changing any other parmaeters.
 We decreased the learning rate from 0.01 to 0.001 midway through as above.
 ```
 resnet = torch.hub.load('pytorch/vision:v0.6.0', 'resnet34', pretrained=True)
 resnet.fc = nn.Linear(512, 555)